traceannwhite/Flexbox-Example/flexbox-theknot.md

 <hr>

+By default HTML applies some default CSS which we can clearly see being represented here as the `dot` and spacing between the elements.
+There are times when front end devs want to start with a clean slate and so they have to manually add CSS that removes the defaults being applied.

 Lucky for us there is a css library that does that for us already, it's called `reset.css` and will add that to our `head`